mlan/docker-postfix-amavis/ROADMAP.md

 Consider installing opendmarc once it is available in alpine/main (now in testing).
 Include in build target `full` in Dockerfile.
-Add configuration function in entrypoint.sh
+Add configuration function in docker-entrypoint.sh

 ## Pyzor

 Consider installing pyzor once it is available in alpine/main (now in testing).
 Include in build target `full` in Dockerfile.
-Add configuration function in entrypoint.sh
+Add configuration function in docker-entrypoint.sh

 ## Amavisd optimization